 Romanians dub it mamaliga, serving it as a porridge or in small cake form.
 Romanian immigrants brought it with them to New York, where it became a common dish on Jewish deli menus.
 It Italy it is love both as a porridge and in cake form; it is sometimes mixed with buckwheat in a preparation known as polenta taragna.

 This polenta with its topping: flavorful Mediterranean chickpea ragout makes a filling and comforting meal.
-Things are vegan here, opting to add coconut milk and turmeric to the polenta for a creamy, savory flavor.
-Feel free to add parmesan to the mix if you do not worry about keeping things dairy free.
+Things are vegan here, opting to add coconut milk and turmeric to the polenta for a creamy, savoury flavour.
+Feel free to add parmesan to the mix if you do not worry about keeping things dairy-free.
 Enjoy!

 Mediterranean Vegetable Gruel